-- The Paramount has an additional communication channel (mini‐USB port with cable) located in the rear terminal enclosure.
+- The Paramount has an additional communication channel (mini‐USB port with cable) in the rear terminal enclosure.
 The port provides easy access for the meter and PC to connect to run the SageCom Software.
 There is no need for an RS485 to USB converter.

-Certain Options Only Available in Paramount
+Only Available with the Paramount